rxp1997/terraform/createProject/README.md

-Project to enable APIs and StackDriver export to PubSub in a project
+Project to enable project APIs and StackDriver export to PubSub in a project

+MISSING: need to add folder & billing account

 Update gcp.tfvars
 ```terraform